 The contract.
 The health spa membership contract must by law include information regarding the length of the contract, the cost to the consumer, your right to cancel, the cancellation process, and your rights and responsibilities in such events as a change in the services offered by the health spa or the onset of a physical disability.
 The contract must also state the name and address of the spa, the date of the transaction and all rules and regulations governing the use of the spa's facilities and services.

 READ the contract carefully and familiarize yourself with the terms.
-Since Georgia law requires that the Georgia Department of Law's Consumer Protection Division approve all contract forms used by health spas, ask to see the letter from Georgia Department of Law's Consumer Protection Division authorizing the specific contract offered.
+Since Georgia law requires that the Georgia Attorney General's Consumer Protection Division approve all contract forms used by health spas, ask to see the letter from the Georgia Attorney General's Consumer Protection Division authorizing the specific contract offered.

 Any additional terms agreed upon between you and the health spa must be written into the contract.
 The law requires that you be given a copy of the completed contract at the time it is executed.
 Be sure to obtain your copy of the contract and keep it with your important papers.